sjentsch/lsjDocs-i18n/README.md

 # lsjDocs-i18n
-Translations for the web-version of «Learning statistics with jamovi»
+## Translations for the web-version of «Learning statistics with jamovi»
+The documentation itself is available at https://github.com/sjentsch/lsjDocs